dahliamalkhi/dahliamalkhi.github.io/_pages/about.md

  of YouTube's distributed MySQL backbone.

-## CorfuDB -- Initiator and Technical Lead, at Microsoft 2012 and VMware 2014
+## CorfuDB at Microsoft 2012 and at VMware 2014

 In 2012, [Phil Bernstein](https://en.wikipedia.org/wiki/Phil_Bernstein) approached me at Microsoft Research with the following observation.
 RAM has grown cheap/large enough to hold a complete database index